dora-team/fourkeys/METRICS.md

 # Four Key Metrics Calculations

+This page describes the calculation of each metric that the Four Keys dashboard displays.
+Read this page if you are contributing to the source code for the metrics calculation, or if you want details about the source of each metric.

 ![Image of the Four Keys dashboard.](images/dashboard.png)

 For each of the metrics, the dashboard shows a running daily calculation, as well as a 3 month bucketed view.
 The  buckets are categorized per the [2019 State of DevOps Report](https://www.devops-research.com/research.html#reports).

 ## Deployment Frequency ##

-**Definition**: How frequently a team successfully releases to production.
+**Definition**: How frequently a team successfully releases to production, e.g., daily, weekly, monthly, yearly.

 ### Daily Deployment Volumes ###
 ![Image of chart from the Four Keys dashboard, showing the daily deployment volume.](images/daily_deployments.png)